DamianPope/2D_HLF_problem/README.md

 The paper proves that the quantum circuit solves the problem more efficiently than the best possible classical circuit.
 This proves the existence of quantum advantage for this problem.

-Note that the code uses Xanadu's Pennylane QML libary: https://pennylane.ai/
+The code in this repository uses Xanadu's Pennylane QML library: https://pennylane.ai/ and IBM's Qiskit SDK: https://qiskit.org/